-In implementing our Fall 2020 plan, these safety protocols will remain in effect until further notice.
+In implementing our campus safety plan, these safety protocols will remain in effect until further notice.

 1. Before returning to campus for the first time, all employees must successfully complete a brief online information session administered by University Health Services to ensure awareness of the CDC and ODH guidelines.
 The tutorial can be found on the Success Factors website.

 2. Before returning to campus for the first time, all supervisors and lab leaders must complete a health safety assessment of their workplace setting.
 Find more information, including deadlines for completion, on the Assessment of Workplace Settings website.

 3. Before coming to campus each day, all employees must complete a self-administered wellness check based on the CDC and ODH guidelines.
 The wellness check can be found on the Self-Administered Wellness Check website.
 All employees who have symptoms that may relate to COVID-19 should use the COVID Check App to report.

 4. All employees must wear facial coverings on campus, except while eating or alone in a private space.

 5. All employees must adhere to social-distancing requirements.

 6. All areas must clean and sanitize their workplace settings throughout the day.
 These efforts will supplement cleaning and sanitizing activities that will occur after hours by our facilities staff.
 Specific directions can be found on the Facilities Management website.

 7. All employees must continue to abide by restrictions on travel detailed on the Travel Restrictions website.